Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 - Attached garages

-- Shop or RV bay options
+- Shop or RV garage options

 - Modern farmhouse or barn-inspired exteriors